millocorona/LAPILU-SimpleSoftCoreMicroProcessorUnit/README.md

     an instruction in absolute addressing mode would look like LDA $003A and this will consume more clock cycles to execute, but using the
     Zero - Page addressing mode you can write only LDA $3A and they will do the aparently same, but it will save some clock cycles.
-To keep it simple, it can be said that the Zero-Page addressing mode can be used when the address you are trying to access can be represented with the least significant N bits
+To keep it simple, it can be said that the Zero-Page addressing mode can be used when the address you are trying to access can be represented with the N least significant bits
   </li>
 </ol>

 ## Interrupts

-  The interrupt logic is still not implemented, when the control logic is finished this will be the primary focus.
+  This is currently in the works

 At this point we already finished the overview of the project, now more questions.